August 22nd ALBANY FIRES

 RESIDENTS CAN CONNECT TO RESOURCES THROUGH 2-1-1

-Families who were impacted by the fires on Quail Street and Sheridan Avenue should call 2-1-1 if they have not reached out already or been connected with assistance.
+Families who were impacted by the fire on Myrtle Avenue should call 2-1-1 if they have not reached out already or been connected with assistance.
 All assistance requests should go through 211, which will be available 24/7.

 Call 2-1-1 is a 24 hour/day, 7 days/week, 365 days/year health and human services referral line.
 Individuals can dial 2-1-1 on your phone and trained specialists can assist callers in a variety of areas/need.
 Services can also be searched on-line www.211neny.org.